The PACT Approach

 Therefore, in each session, I listen for my client’s needs and pull out that specific “tool” from my therapy toolkit.

-Currently, I am PACT Level 3 (highest certification available) and a PACT Ambassador.
-PACT Ambassadors are chosen by Dr. Stan Tatkin as leaders in the field who write about this approach and present PACT at mental health workshops and training.
+Currently, I am PACT Certified Couples Therapist (highest certification available) and a PACT Coach.
+PACT Coaches are chosen by Dr. Stan Tatkin as leaders in the field who write about this approach and present PACT at mental health workshops and training.

 One of my favorite concepts from Dr. Stan Tatkin, founder of PACT, is The 10 Relationship Essentials (seen below).
-You will learn the significance of these principles and how to apply them to your relationship.
+When we work together, you will learn the significance of these principles and how to apply them to your relationship.

 Get Started With PACT Couples Therapy Today